igeligel/personal-site/content/09-27-2019/index.md

 ## Explanation

 PostgreSQL wildcards are an important tool for searching in SQL databases.
-Most of the time text in PostgreSQL databases is saved in columns as `TEXT` or `VARCHAR` type.
-The general recommendation is to use `TEXT` though.
+Most of the time text in PostgreSQLnd databases is saved in columns as `TEXT` or `VARCHAR` type.
+The general recommeation is to use `TEXT` though.
+It is no problem though if something like the `VARCHAR` type is used.
+All the solutions work the same here in PostgreSQL.

-So searching for an exact text in a column is quite easy with a statement like:
+Searching for an exact text in a column is quite easy with a statement like:

 ```sql
 SELECT * FROM example_table WHERE example_column='Mel';
 ```

-From a table with a lot of entries it will filter all rows which have the column `example_column` with the value `Mel`.
+From a table with a lot of entries of fictional person data, it will filter all rows which have the column `example_column` with the value `Mel`.

 <table>
   <thead>